truenas/documentation/content/en/docs/truecommand/admins/add-systems.md

 ---
-title: "Connecting Systems to TrueCommand"
-linkTitle: "Connecting Systems"
+title: "Connecting Systems"
-description: "How to connect and organize systems in TrueCommand"
+description: "How to connect to and organize systems in TrueCommand."
 weight: 3
 ---

-{{% pageinfo version="TrueCommand 1.2" %}}
-{{% /pageinfo %}}

 ## Connecting Systems to TrueCommand